AriFordsham/GHCWiki/Core-interface-section.md

     - Some of these projects want to run independently of normal code generation, so any mechanism should not affect how normal code generation proceeds.
 - Completeness
     - Every definition in the original Haskell program is present, and all of its code is present.
+- Precision
+    - No additional definitions are present that are not in the original Haskell program.

 # Examples